 My lack of belief is not a choice

 Despite common expressions such as, "People are free to believe as they choose", we arrive at our beliefs, we can't choose them.
 To say that I believe X (whatever X is) is just another way of saying that I perceive X to be true.
 If it seems to me, for instance, that there's no evidence that Santa Claus is a real person, then I don't believe in Santa Claus.
 Under those circumstances, I can't simply decide to believe in Santa Claus, by some act of will.
 It's not possible.

 I could decide to say I believe in Santa Claus.
 Here, I'll write it down right now: I believe in Santa Claus.
 But I lied.
 I don't really believe.

 I could decide to act as if I believe in Santa Claus.
 I could stop buying Christmas gifts for my family, and tell people that there is no need because I am confident that Santa will bring them.
 But acting as if I believe isn't really believing either.

 So we can choose what we say and we can choose how we act, but it's impossible for us to choose what we believe.

-There is one way a person can choose a belief.
+Well, there is one way a person can choose a belief, sort of.
 Since we can choose how we act, we can have a belief handed down to us and choose to accept it without investigation.
 That sort of default acceptance is probably how most people get their religious beliefs - by choosing not to take a hard look and possibly rock the boat.